axelpale/utm-coordinate-parser/README.md

     x23456 y12345
     w-23456n12345

+If the input has no recognisable direction labels such as `N` or `x` then the easting is assumed to come first.

 ## Contribute

 Pull requests and [bug reports](https://github.com/axelpale/node-lib-template/issues) are highly appreciated.
 The code is written in [ES6](https://en.wikipedia.org/wiki/ECMAScript) in [StandardJS](https://standardjs.com/) style.
 Please test your contribution with the following scripts.